 Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014.

-http://northumberlandlscb.proceduresonline.com/chapters/p\force\marr.html

-Radicalisation and Extremism

-The government defines extremism as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+http://northumberlandlscb.proceduresonline.com/chapters/p force marr.html j) Radicalisation and Extremism including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.